-Renate Scheelar E-mail: inquire@rdc.ab.ca Local calls: 403-342-3400 Toll Free: 1-888-732-4630
+Renate Scheelar E-mail: inquire@rdc.ab.ca Local calls: 342-3400 Toll Free: 1-888-732-4630

-The Career and Academic Preparation (CAP) program gives adult students an opportunity to
+The Career and Academic Preparation program gives adult students an opportunity to

-1. upgrade academic skills

-- 2. acquire a High School Equivalency Diploma that is accepted by other colleges and universities in Alberta and by most employers - 3. upgrade to meet entrance requirements for vocational, career, and university programs - 4. develop teamwork skills, work with others, practice problem-solving, and develop effective study skills - 5. prepare for entry to the workplace or a chosen career - 6. create a portfolio of identifiable skills.
+- 1. upgrade academic skills - acquire a High School Equivalency Diploma that is accepted by other colleges and universities in Alberta - upgrade to meet entrance requirements for vocational, career, and university programs - develop teamwork skills, work with others, practice problem-solving, and develop effective study skills - 5. prepare for entry to the workplace or a chosen career - 6. create a portfolio of identifiable skills.